Cyclone Amphan: Narendra Modi announces Rs 1,000 crore as immediate relief for West Bengal

 This is the first time that the prime minister has travelled outside Delhi in nearly three months, after the countrywide lockdown to contain the coronavirus brought the country to a standstill.
 “We are battling a pandemic on one hand and on the other, there is a cyclone situation in some parts,” he said.
 “Dealing with the pandemic requires social distancing whereas battling the cyclone requires people to move to safer areas.
 Despite these contradictions, West Bengal is fighting well.”

 Thousands of houses were wiped out and low-lying areas were swept under torrential rain as Cyclone Amphan made landfall near Sagar Islands in South 24 Parganas district on Wednesday.
-The storm, snapped power lines, blew roofs, upturned cars and uprooted trees.
+The storm snapped power lines, blew roofs, upturned cars and uprooted trees.
 The destruction caused, unprecedented in recent public memory, also left Kolkata airport completely flooded.
 The airport, however, began operations at noon on Thursday.

-Banerjee said that out of the 76 who were killed in the storm, 15 of the victims were from Kolkata and the rest from the adjoining districts.
+Banerjee said 15 of the victims were from Kolkata and the rest from the adjoining districts.
 Most of the victims were electrocuted by downed wires and sustained injuries from falling trees.

+Modi’s visit to the state came after Banerjee reached out to him and asked him to visit the state.
+The damage assessment teams will submit reports within a week.